DreamLab/VmShepherd/docs/user/api.rst

 ===============
-Api
+API
 ===============

 Description
 -----------

-VMShepherd implement a RPC api which is available at `api` handler and can be configured.
+VmShepherd implements an RPC API which is available at the ``api`` handler and can be configured.

-In configuration you prepare a information which method is available to a user.
+In configuration you prepare an information which method is available to a user.
-This api implement a simple interface to control a Virtual Machines lifecycle in our environment.
+This API implements a simple interface to control Virtual Machines lifecycle in our environment.
-Also we provide a easy way to gather information about presets and virtual machines in environment.
+We also provide an easy way to gather information about presets and virtual machines in environment.

 Configuration
 -------------

-For api you can configure which methods are available:
+You can configure available methods for API.

 Example
 .......

 .. code-block:: yaml
-   :emphasize-lines: 3,5

     http:
     # example of allowed_methods list